nova-model/nova-tutorial/episodes/08-Next-Steps.md

 *   **nova-mvvm documentation**: https://nova-application-development.readthedocs.io/projects/mvvm-lib/en/latest/
 *   **Calvera documentation**: https://calvera-test.ornl.gov/docs/

-By following the steps outlined in this section, you can deploy your own applications to the NDIP platform and make them available to the wider scientific community.
+By following this tutorial, you've learned how to create and deploy a NOVA application to the NDIP platform.
+You can now build on this foundation to create more complex scientific applications that can be easily shared with the wider scientific community.

 :::::::::::::::::::::::::::::::::::::::: keypoints
 - Tools must be containerized to run on NDIP.
-- NDIP requires tools to have an XML file which defines input, outputs, tool id, and the container location.
+- NDIP requires tools to have an XML file which defines inputs, outputs, tool ID, and the container location.
 - Tool XML files must be added to the Galaxy Tools Repository.
+- The development lifecycle involves continuous testing on the prototype branch before promoting to dev.
 ::::::::::::::::::::::::::::::::::::::::::::::::::